timhaotongwu/cse15l-lab-reports/lab2.md

 ## Part 3 - In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.

+Throughout the lab, I learned The URLHandler Interface and ran the server on a remote computer.
+We can remotely change the information in the URL, like numbers and data, which I haven't known before, and that's very interesting to me.
+I am also trying to debug some code, which helps me learn more.